muahchee/scruffyWiki/docs/notes/bandarEsokLore/Characters/1hui-yi.md

 ## Personality { .underline }

-Easygoing and get along well with people.
+Easygoing and gets along well with people.
 Doesn't sweat the small stuff.
 Loves getting to know others and learning about new perspectives.

 Their curiosity leads to alot of hobbies and interests.
-The contents of  剩鱼厅 often reflect whatever their current obssession is.
+The contents of  剩鱼厅 often reflect whatever their current obsession is.

 Is also rather fickle, unwilling to do anything that they deem "boring".
 Doesn't want to be tied down by commitment.